legend-exp/remage/docs/manual/install.md

 ### Jupyter from source

-We are assuming that you have built remage using the `remage-base_latest` container.
+We are assuming that you have built remage using the `remage-base_latest` container and followed the explanation [above](#building-from-source).
 In this case, after `make install`-ing remage, the kernel file is almost the same as if you used the pre-built library.
 You only have to additionally tell the kernel where you installed remage with the export paths.
 The main issue here is, that `env` does not expand shell variables like `$PATH`, it only overwrites them.
 So we have to set them up ourself.
-The first path for "PATH=..." and "LD_LIBRARY_PATH..." should be the path where you installed remage.
-(Replace `remage/install/path/...` with the path the terminal told you to export when you did `cmake ..`).
+The first path for `"PATH=..."` and `"LD_LIBRARY_PATH..."` should be the path where you installed remage.
+(Replace `remage/install/path/...` with the path the terminal told you to export when you did `cmake ..` during the installation).
 Also remember to replace `/path/to/remage_base_latest.sif` with the actual path of your image.

 ```json
 {